puppetlabs/puppet-docs/source/puppet/4.1/reference/resources_exec_windows.markdown

 [exec]: /references/4.1.latest/type.html#exec

 Puppet can execute binaries (exe, com, bat, etc.), and can log the child process output and exit status.
-To ensure the resource is idempotent, one of the `creates`, `onlyif`, or `unless` attributes should be specified.
+To ensure the resource is idempotent, specify one of the `creates`, `onlyif`, or `unless` attributes.

 Since Puppet uses the same [`exec`][exec] resource type on both \*nix and Windows systems, there are a few Windows-specific caveats to keep in mind.